 The Future of Coaching goes beyond Western lenses

 Coaching is already a global discipline.
 In 2020, the International Coaching Federation estimated that there were over 70,000 coaches around the world.
 Other regional coaching bodies include the African Executive Coaching Council, European Mentoring and Coaching Council, and Associazione Italiana Coach Professionisti.
 However, the models that guide coaching practice are less diverse.
-Jonathan Passmore explains:
+Wisdom Weaver Dr. Jonathan Passmore explains:

 “[Research] has been very much concentrated in maybe WEIRD samples, so we are focused on white, educated, industrialized, rich, and democratic societies.
-How do we start to as researchers begin to engage in other societies where the samples are different from these; are the answers going to be the same?… how do we begin to think about engaging in a way that doesn’t simply assume that the McDonalds-ization of coaching, the model that we’ve created in our own experiences in the UK or in the US, the hamburger version of coaching, is equally delicious in Nigeria or in Korea or in Indonesia?”
+How do we start to, as researchers, begin to engage in other societies where the samples are different from these; are the answers going to be the same?…how do we begin to think about engaging in a way that doesn’t simply assume that the McDonalds-ization of coaching, the model that we’ve created in our own experiences in the UK or in the US, the hamburger version of coaching, is equally delicious in Nigeria or in Korea or in Indonesia?”

 Institutions must invest in international research, beyond Western societies